dimitrisstyl7/adventure-quest-manager/README.md

 - **Dynamic User Interface**: The application updates the quest list dynamically without needing to refresh the page.
 - **Status Tracking**: Each quest has a status that indicates whether it is incomplete or complete.

-## Acknowledgments
-This project was developed as part of the "Advanced Programming Full Stack Javascript Frameworks" MSc course at the University of Piraeus.
-Contributions and feedback are always welcome!

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 <hr>